 So, I loaded up plenty of water, food, and all of my camping gear and made the 8-hour trek.
 Arriving around midnight on Friday morning, leaving around 10 am on Sunday.

-It was exactly what I needed.
+It was a long drive, but exactly what I needed.
 I’m glad that I listened to the voice telling me to go to the desert.
 Maybe it’s the wide-open space, no cell phone service, or blanket of stars, but something healing happens there.

 Plus the landscape of Death Valley is so unique, I just had to photograph it!